We are living through one of the greatest workplace disruptions in generations

 This type of coaching also is action- and goal-oriented, and can take anywhere from a month on up.
 I’ve coached some people for as long as 2 years as they uncover and overcome the things that are holding them back from getting what they really want.

-Keep in mind that coaching (for career, business or life) is:
+Keep in mind that all types of coaching is:

 - Highly individualized and tailored specifically to your needs — there is no magic “one size fits all” formula